JamesDracupWCU/WCU_Calculator/README.md

 ## Calculator ##
-Made this Calculator during my 2nd year of Computer Science.
+Made this Calculator during my 1st full semester of Computer Science (Comp.
+Sci.
+II) .
 Does basic arithmetic and trigonometric calculations.
 Also some additional functions: Factorial, Squareroots, and reciprocal.
 (Future work on improving code further)